 Unemployment Rate in Brazil averaged 10.43 percent from 2012 until 2022, reaching an all time high of 14.70 percent in March of 2021 and a record low of 6.20 percent in December of 2013.
 This page provides the latest reported value for - Brazil Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Brazil Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-Unemployment Rate in Brazil is expected to be 13.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in Brazil to stand at 13.00 in 12 months time.
-In the long-term, the Brazil Unemployment Rate is projected to trend around 12.30 percent in 2021 and 11.70 percent in 2022, according to our econometric models.
+Unemployment Rate in Brazil is expected to be 8.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Brazil Unemployment Rate is projected to trend around 9.50 percent in 2024 and 9.00 percent in 2025, according to our econometric models.